agore15/Invention-Platform/implementation_plan.md

 - Streamlit interface for users to input claims.
 - Display retrieved TDocs with "Reason for Change" highlighted.

+### Phase 5: Deployment
+#### [NEW] Dockerfile
+- Docker configuration for the Streamlit app.
+- Base image: python:3.11-slim

+#### [NEW] Cloud Run
+- Deploy the containerized application to Google Cloud Run.
+- Ensure access to Vertex AI and Firestore via Service Account.

 ## Verification Plan

 ### Automated Tests